Yuka App Tried & Tested – My Honest Review

 Then I scanned some multigrain flakes, another product I consider to be low in sugar.
 Seeing the app give it an 84 out of 100 was great!
 It’s nice to have my choices validated by the app.

-• Nutritional Value: Assessed using the Nutri-Score system, which considers factors like calories, sugars, salt, and more.
+• Nutritional value (based on the Nutri-Score system, which looks at calories, sugar, salt, and so on)

 Pros and cons of the Yuka app